GitOps Repository Structures and Patterns Part 6: Example Repositories

 command that performs bootstrapping of Flux in the cluster as well as the creation of repo structures.
 Additionally, Flux provides official examples that implement various patterns.
 We begin with the monorepo.
 Figure 3 shows the relationships.
 In the following, we describe them using the numbers in the figure:

-command generates all the resources needed to install Flux, as well as a Git repository and akustomization
+command generates all the resources needed to install Flux into theflux-system

 .
 For bootstrapping,flux